International Security and Strategic Studies POLITIC5009

 By the end of the course, students will be able to:

-■ Demonstrate a thorough understanding of the changing nature of security and strategy;
+■ Demonstrate a thorough knowledge and understanding of the changing nature of security;

-■ Critically analyse different conceptions of security and strategy;
+■ Critically evaluate different approaches to understanding and conceptualising security and strategy;

-■ Identify and critically assess the implications of security and strategy for global political practice;
+■ Identify and critically assess the political and normative implications of different claims about security and insecurity;

 ■ Advance reasoned and factually supported arguments both orally and in writing.